Jelimo 'pained' to gain Olympic medal 10 years on

 "Doping is a menace that has cost me a lot of opportunities in both winning bonuses and in promotions at my Kenya Police workplace where we have targets in international competitions."

-Kenya is currently amidst a doping crisis, to such extent it feared a ban from governing global body World Athletics owing to its tally of 55 banned athletes, but the country was itself a victim on the occasion of Jelimo's run in August 2012.
+Kenya is currently amidst a doping crisis, to such extent it feared a ban from governing global body World Athletics owing to its tally of 55 banned athletes.

+But the country was itself a victim of doping from Jelimo's race in August 2012.

-Savinova won the race on the night but was since issued with an annulment of all results between July 2010 and August 2013 after being found guilty of doping.
+Savinova won the race on the night but has since being found guilty of doping and issued with an annulment of all results between July 2010 and August 2013.

-Wearing a ceremonial national team track suit on Wednesday, a teary Jelimo watched on as her Olympic final in London was played on a projector during the medal reallocation ceremony at Kenya's national museum.
+Wearing a ceremonial national team track suit on Wednesday, a teary Jelimo watched as her Olympic final in London was played on a projector during the medal reallocation ceremony.

-Despite the long wait and the sterile atmosphere of a museum against a full stadium, Jelimo - now 33 - did manage to find some positives as she watched along with her family, including her mother who was overcome by emotion.
+Despite the long wait and the sterile atmosphere of a museum against a full stadium, Jelimo - now 33 - did manage to find some positives as she watched with her family, including her mother who was also overcome by emotion.

 "My children can now watch me on TV as I receive the bronze medal - this is like a dream," said Jelimo.

-At only 18 years, Jelimo became the first Kenyan woman to win an Olympic title when she stormed to a surprise victory at the 2008 Beijing Games in a world junior record of 1:54:01, a time that is still the third best in history.
+Aged 18, Jelimo became the first Kenyan woman to win an Olympic title when she stormed to a surprise victory at the 2008 Beijing Games in a world junior record of 1:54:01, a time that is still the third best in history.

-Savinova's ban meant another Kenyan, former world 800m champion Janeth Jepkosgei, was upgraded from 9th to 8th in a race ultimately won by Caster Semenya, with the South African having finished second on the night itself.
+Savinova's ban meant another Kenyan, former world 800m champion Janeth Jepkosgei, was upgraded from 9th to 8th in a race ultimately won by Caster Semenya, with the South African having finished second.

 Wednesday's Olympic medal reallocation ceremony was the second to be conducted in Kenya, after 1500m runner Asbel Kiprop received his 2008 Olympic gold medal in Nairobi three years later following the disqualification of Bahraini winner Rashid Ramzi.